kathyLA/codePath-twitterDemo-week3/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to wire the view togerther or how to reuse the view
+1. How to wire the view togerther and how to reuse the view
+2. when to emembed an navigation view controller

 ## Video Walkthrough